dreamcatcher-tech/network/Inbox/2024-04-25 0854 pierce chain relaying.md

 This can be mitigated with atomic relaying, where these hops will be done in a single atomic commit, but ideally we should minimize the hops by design

+If we have genuinely new things to commit, then the only thing stopping a commit would be tip values are stale, so we should be able to cheaply retry, even with a long string of dependent atomic commits ?